douglascayers/sfdc-convert-attachments-to-chatter-files/README.md

 When you choose option `3` then you configure your preferences instead using **custom settings**.
 This project includes two custom settings, **Convert Attachments to Files Settings** and **Convert Notes to ContentNotes Settings**.
 They are hierarchical settings and you likely only need the default organization level values configured.
+Please note, the settings you can toggle available to you are exactly the same regardless which option (1, 2, or 3) you choose.

 |Attachment Settings                     |Description                                                                                      |
 |----------------------------------------|-------------------------------------------------------------------------------------------------|